teller-protocol/anpl-cli/README.md

 ### Methodology
--make a request to the CRA server (remote or local) using contractAddress, tokenId, chainId

--parse that request [and append my own order data to it]
+- Configure 'data/craParams.json' to specify how the BNPL transaction should be constructed

+- Use this configuration to fetch a Cra Server response.
+It is stored in  data/craResponse.json
+>> yarn task fetchCraResponse

--submit that to the BNPL smart contract
+- submit that craResponse to the BNPL smart contract
+>> yarn task callExecute

 ### Run Tasks